OpenRobotLab/GRUtopia/docs/en/get_started/installation.md

 See more: [Differences Between Workstation And Docker](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_faq.html#isaac-sim-setup-differences).

-Windows support is in our roadmap, welcome to contribute!
+Windows support is in our roadmap.
+Contributions are welcome!

 ## Install from source (Linux)

-Make sure you have [Isaac Sim 2023.1.1](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html) installed.
+Make sure you have [Isaac Sim 4.1.0](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html) installed.
+Please use version 4.1.0 instead of any other versions, such as 4.0.0 or 4.2.0, to avoid potential issues and ensure optimal performance.

 [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) is required to install from source.

-1. Navigate to Isaac Sim root path (default path in Ubuntu is `$HOME/.local/share/ov/pkg/isaac_sim-2023.1.1`) and clone the repository.
+1. Navigate to Isaac Sim root path (default path in Ubuntu is `$HOME/.local/share/ov/pkg/isaac_sim-4.1.0`) and clone the repository.

    ```bash
    $ cd PATH/TO/ISAAC_SIM/ROOT